altdeep/causalML/projects/Algorithmic-fairness-in-deep-generative-image-models/README.md

  ## Objectives

  1. Implement "Deep Structural Causal Models for Tractable Counterfactual Inference" using normalizing flows in Pyro to model Google's Cartoon Dataset

- 2. Run counterfactual inference to answer queries such as "given a particular face, what would it have looked like if it had had blue eyes?"
+ 2.Run counterfactual inference to answer queries such as "given a particular face, what would it have looked like if it had had blue eyes?"

- ## Running the script
+ ## Running the Notebook

- ### Prerequisites

- There can be two different ways to run the code:

- please download dataset from here : https://google.github.io/cartoonset/download.html
+ Run this jupyter notebook from here : https://colab.research.google.com/drive/1j1OLTwraAxwKXt0FXIenX5hLC2Kok_QN?usp=sharing

- 1. To run it on your local machine, use this jupyter notebook and mention the path of the dataset at the right place.

- 2. Another alternative is to upload this notebook on the google collab and put data in your google drive in a folder named Causal_ML_Project.